-WHAT IS A MARKETING ANALYTICS PLATFORMS?
+WHAT ARE MARKETING ANALYTICS PLATFORMS?

 Today’s businesses have become more data-driven than ever before; data about the company’s performance is used as a basis for decision-making across different departments.

 - Why are analytics platforms pivotal?

 - What are the different types of dashboards?